johnny-godoy/johnny-godoy/README.md

 ## 💖 Interests
 ### Academic
-I'm not really an expert on these fields (yet!), however, I find them fascinating and enjoy reading on them
+I'm not really an expert on these fields (yet!), however, I find them fascinating and enjoy reading about them

 * Interpretable and Explainable Machine Learning
 * Stochastic methods for Optimization